Alelho/ef-core-unit-of-work/README.md

 ```

 ## How to use
-After package installation, register the DbContext into the DI container and call the extension method 'AddUnitOfWork' to register the unit of work.
+After the package installation, register the DbContext into the DI container and call the extension method 'AddUnitOfWork' to register the unit of work.

 ````csharp
 public void ConfigureServices(IServiceCollection services)